 Table 6 shows a significant increase in the mean scores from the pre-test (M = 11.00, SD = 2.67) to the post-test (M = 16.67, SD = 1.63) of the experimental group, with a t-value of -8.16 and a p-value less than 0.001.
 Since the p-value is less than the significance level of 0.05, the null hypothesis is rejected.
 This indicates that the use of Ilocano worksheets in teaching Mathematics 3 significantly improved the students' performance.
 These implies that integrating local language materials, such as Ilocano worksheets, can be an effective strategy in enhancing learners' comprehension and engagement in mathematics, particularly in multicultural and multilingual learning environments like Malama Integrated School.

-Table 7.
+Table 7-

 Comparison of Post-test Score between the Control Group and Experimental Group